nanoutils/nanoutils/docs/docs/methods.md

 ## `composeT`

-Combines transducers into a transducer
+Combines transducers into a transducer from right to left

 ```js
 import { add, composeT, mapT, takeT } from 'nanoutils'